WickedShell/clj-mavlink/README.md

 The xml-sources is a vector of hash-maps.
 Each hash map specifies the name of the source file and the InputStream to read that file.
-The clj-mavlink database can be reused any number of times to open mavlink interfaces, i.e. channels, between the application and the autopilot.
+The clj-mavlink database can be reused any number of times to open MAVLink interfaces, i.e. channels, between the application and the autopilot.

 ### Opening a channel

-`mavlink/open-channel` establishes a communication interface between the autopilot and the applicaiton. `open-channel` takes a hash-map of options to configure the channel.
+`mavlink/open-channel` establishes a communication interface between the autopilot and the application. `open-channel` takes a hash-map of options to configure the channel.

-For example this code open a MAVLink 1 protocol connection, encoded messages will use the specified system id and component id (unless it is overriden by the message hash-map), the decode input stream and encode-output-link are defined by the communication protocol (e.g. a serial link or TCP link). autopilot-send and autopilot-receive are clojure.core.async channels that the application uses to send message hash maps to be encoded and to receive decoded messages as message hash-maps.
+For example this code open a MAVLink 1 protocol connection, encoded messages will use the specified system id and component id (unless it is overridden by the message hash-map), the decode input stream and encode-output-link are defined by the communication protocol (e.g. a serial link or TCP link). autopilot-send and autopilot-receive are clojure.core.async channels that the application uses to send message hash maps to be encoded and to receive decoded messages as message hash-maps.

-Note that there is set up to create all the fields needed for opening a mavlink channel, as well as clean up when the channel is closed.
+Note that there is set up to create all the fields needed for opening a MAVLink channel, as well as clean up when the channel is closed.